mpoulshock/QuantitativeRealism/README.md

 # Quantitative Realism
- A computational social science project that explores the behavior of political power structures
+This is a computational social science project that explores the behavior of political power structures.

 ## Basic Idea